Community Faculty Physicians

 Dr. Wendy Schroeder is appointed as a Clinical Assistant Professor and provides staffing services for resident physicians with the Fox Valley Family Medicine Residency Program.
 Her patient care practice is with the Affinity Health System in Greenville, WI.

 Dr. Schroeder is a 2009 graduate of the UW Fox Valley Family Medicine Residency Program and is a native of Appleton.
 She completed medical school at Des Moines University Osteopathic Medical Center, after earning a BS at the University of Wisconsin in La Crosse.
 Dr. Schroeder's professional interests include Osteopathic Manipulative Medicine, Athletic Training and Community Medicine.
-She is an avid Packer fan and enjoys volleyball, camping, fishing, and hunting, reading mystery novels and spending time with her husband, son, 2 dogs and 2 cats.
+She is an avid Packer fan and enjoys volleyball, camping, fishing, and hunting, reading mystery novels and spending time with her family.

 Paul Smith, MD